We Connect you to Professional Detoxification Services for Substance Abuse and Addiction

 Detox is only the start of treating drug and alcohol abuse.
 By itself, detox is generally insufficient to accomplish an effective addiction recovery.
 While it is not required, we recommend that patients go into treatment right after going through the detox process.

 Our specialists here in SpringBoard Recovery can help you transition to treatment centers.
-Treatment after detox includes inpatient and outpatient programs, including support groups.
+Treatment after detox includes multiple program types, including support groups.

 Treatment options after detox are as follows: